ticketmaster/react-native-ticketmaster-ignite/README.md

 #### TM scheme

+The scheme is used formulate a deeplink which will be used by the Ticketmaster login activity to deeplink back to your app after login.

 In your project go to `android/app/src/main/res/values/strings.xml` and if you are on Modern Accounts/Archtics add this snippet:

 ```xml